-As for the consoles you'll be able to play it on, the 2023 release means we'll be firmly into the PS5/Xbox Series X generation, but it's possible that Rockstar will release a version for the PS4 and Xbox One if it's feeling generous.
+As for the consoles you'll be able to play it on, the potential 2023/4 release means we'll be firmly into the PS5/Xbox Series X generation.
+But it's possible that Rockstar will release a version for the PS4 and Xbox One if it's feeling generous.

-GTA 6 characters and story leaks
+GTA 6: Characters and story leaks

 The GTA series doesn't follow one particular set of characters or even a single location through all its games.
 So anyone hoping to see more of Michael, Franklin and Trevor should temper their expectations.